 – Student of Mechanical Engineering for M.Sc at KIT

 An engineer and self-taught electrician, Older Thomas does it all.
 Programming, wiring, and electrical work, he has worked on most (if not all) of Race #30’s flight systems.
 Everything from avionics, fuel injection, trim controls, and spray bars.
 He currently works for STIHL and enjoys playing pool with his wife Cathleen

 Thomas Lockwood “Young Thomas”

 Thomas has been around airplanes since birth, due to both his parents serving in the Air Force.
 He grew up playing on flight simulators and building Lego airplanes.
-This led to a pursuit of a Bachelor’s of Science in Mechanical Engineering and Aerospace Engineering (C/O 2014) While in college, he completed SAE Aero Design and worked on Project Razor, UVA’s 3D printed drone.
+This led to a pursuit of a Bachelor’s of Science in Mechanical Engineering and Aerospace Engineering (C/O 2014).
+While in college, he competed in SAE Aero Design and worked on Project Razor, UVA’s 3D printed drone.
 After graduation, Thomas moved to the Hampton Roads area and joined the team in 2015.
 As an engineer, Thomas helps research and implement new speed mods.
-When he is not at the airport, Thomas can be found building Lego airplanes and trying to get his pilot’s license.
+When he is not at the airport, Thomas can be found building Lego airplanes and working on his pilot’s license.

 Mark is one the team’s engine and thermodynamics assets.
 Mark is a degreed engineer, pilot and A&P mechanic with over 35 years of professional experience in aircraft engine and related thermodynamic and heat transfer systems development.
 He has 58 US Patents associated with thermodynamic components and systems.
 He is currently employed by a major aircraft engine manufacturer where he serves in the capacity of FAA Designated Engineering Representative.
 He is also the principal of the consulting firm, Thermodynamic Sciences LLC.